tomdeforest/tomdeforest.github.io/_pages/about.md

 image: '/images/01-1.jpg'
 ---

 Welcome to [smallandsimplethings.org](https://www.smallandsimplethings.org)!
-I'm Tom DeForest.
-Through curiosity and collaboration, I find and amplify good.
+I'm Tom DeForest, and I'm glad you're here.
+Through curiosity and collaboration I find and amplify good.

 Here are a few of my areas of interest: